sharmavins23/Baremetal-Teaching/Lecture Notes/01 Setup and Basics/01-01 Initial Setup.md

 # 01-01 Initial Setup

-Let's talk about setting up the Raspberry Pi in order to code baremetal.
+Let's talk about setting up the Raspberry Pi in order to code baremetal projects.

 ## Software Installation